rejeses/rejeses/README.md

 # REJESES CONSULTING

-Learn and become excellent at project management.
+Become excellent at project management.

 ## Getting started with the development server